vanessaaleung/data-science-notes/data-mining/text-retrieval/overview.md

   - How to place docs and query in the space?
 How to assign term weights?
   - How to define the similarity measure?

-- **How do we define the dimensions of the Vector Space Model?
-What does “bag of words” representation mean?**
+### How do we define the dimensions of the Vector Space Model?
+What does “bag of words” representation mean?
   - Each dimension corresponds to a term/word, N terms define an N-dimensional space
   - Bag of words: keep individual words, but ignore the orders of words

-- **What does the retrieval function intuitively capture when we instantiate a vector space model with bag of words representation and bit representation for documents and queries?**
+### What does the retrieval function intuitively capture when we instantiate a vector space model with bag of words representation and bit representation for documents and queries?
   - Bit representation
     <img src="images/bit-vector.png" height="200px">
   - Similarity Instantiation: Dot Product
     <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;Sim(q,d)=q.d=x_1y_1&plus;...&plus;x_Ny_N=\sum_{i=1}^{N}x_iy_i" target="_blank"><img src="https://latex.codecogs.com/svg.latex?\inline&space;Sim(q,d)=q.d=x_1y_1&plus;...&plus;x_Ny_N=\sum_{i=1}^{N}x_iy_i" title="Sim(q,d)=q.d=x_1y_1+...+x_Ny_N=\sum_{i=1}^{N}x_iy_i" /></a>
   - VSM = Bit-Vector + Dot-Product + BOW
+    - Simplest VSM
+      - Dimension = word
+      - Vector = 0-1 bit vector (Word presence/absence)
+      - Similarity: dot-product
+      - f(q,d): number of unique query terms matched in each document

 ## Text Retrieval Problem
 _The system would respond to a user's query with relevant documents_
 - Implement the pull mode of information access